 People who are passionate about the BTC markets have long claimed that bitcoin is best described as “digital gold,” meaning it’s a store of value that serves as a safe haven during times of crisis in the stock market.
 This has not been borne out since the most recent bout of market turmoil began in March; we’ve seen gold hit nine-year highs as investors pour their capital into this precious metal, but there hasn’t been as much interest in cryptocurrency.

 While gold has a strong track record of rallying in times of stress in the global equity markets, bitcoin has yet to build a similar reputation as a safe-haven asset.
-One explanation is panic sellers during stock market turmoil want to move the proceeds into safer assets and not bitcoin with it renowned volatility.
+One explanation is panic sellers during stock market turmoil want to move the proceeds into safer assets such as a venture capital investment and not bitcoin with it renowned volatility.
 For this reason bitcoin behaves more like a highly leveraged position and exaggerates the market trends in more volatile up and down swings.

 HODlers Sure The Future is Bright

 While bitcoin is struggling to establish itself as a haven asset, some investors remain undeterred.
 Long-term holders of bitcoin (HODLers) gauged by the number of addresses storing bitcoin for at least 12 months, rose to a lifetime high of 20.3 million in June according to IntoTheBlock, a blockchain intelligence company.
 HODlers added 233,000 BTC to their positions over the first half of 2020, which is approximately $2.67 Billion.

 From the chart above, you can see that countries with higher levels of economic instability flock toward bitcoin as a currency hedge.
 Additionally, the world is currently experiencing high monetary inflation which only increases the rate of bitcoin adoption.